Persian Cat Care and Grooming Secrets by Breeder Laura Thomas

 Cat TOP Secret #4:

-Tools of the trade, and professional training.
+You'll need the proper tools of the trade and professional training to achieve success in the ring.
 Learn professional tricks and tips.
 Having practice and the proper tools make the coat!

 How to groom your Persian cat:

 - Persians require grooming.
 A wide, metal greyhound comb is suggested and should be combed through the coat daily from the root to the end.
 Don't forget the chest area, behind the ears, and up under the armpits.